-In practice, heterogeneity of treatment effects is the norm, not the exception.
-For this reason, we should estimate our treatment effect(s) under these premises.
-Thus, it is important to know your data deeply and the target population to whom your results will be applied to. ``What are we weighting for?'' is thus a call to seriously think about the reasons we are using specific weighting schemes, while making sure the related assumptions are satisfied.
-In that context, the questions that are worth asking are those that can help understand what gives rise to lack of adequate positivity or a small $p$.
-In the latter case, it is worth asking if it is just related to your specific sample.
-Does the sample happen to have a small proportion of treated participants whereas the target population has a proportion that is substantially larger?
-For instance, education research interventions tend to enroll a smaller number of participants than can be found in the general population \citep{terada_2020, bartlett2017schools}.
-Is it just a characteristic of the target population (e.g., unusual occupational exposures or exposure to toxic chemicals) \citep{hall2020considering,checkoway2004research}?
-Or is it a dynamic phenomenon (e.g., early users of a newly released drug---with the promised of improved effectiveness or safety---versus broaden user base after a longer period of time) \citep{schneeweiss2011assessing}?
+In practice, heterogeneity of treatment effects is the norm rather than the exception; we should estimate our treatment effect(s) under these premises.
+Thus, it is important to have a better understanding of our data and the target population to whom your results will be applied to. ``What are we weighting for?'' is thus a call to seriously examine the reasons we use specific weighting schemes and to make sure that (most of) the related assumptions are satisfied.
+In this context, it is worth asking questions that can shed light on the factors contributing to the lack of adequate positivity or a small $p$.
+For intance, does the lack of positivity or reason for a small $p$ is just related to our specific sample?
+In other word, do we have a case of random violation of the positivity assumptions?
+Does our sample happen to have an allocation imbalance, but not target population?
+Imbalance allocations from perfectly well balance target population are often used in education research interventions.
+Most studies tend to enroll a smaller number of participants than can be found in the general population \citep{terada_2020, bartlett2017schools}.
+Imbalance allocation can just be a characteristic of the target population (e.g., unusual occupational exposures or exposure to toxic chemicals, see \cite{hall2020considering,checkoway2004research}) or a dynamic phenomenon in the study of a drug (e.g., early users of a newly released drug---with the promised of improved effectiveness or safety---versus broaden user base after a longer period of time as mentioned by \cite{schneeweiss2011assessing})